User Guide

 • Additional information

-• List of checks and parameters with missing/duplicate configurations.
+• List of checks and parameters missing.

 • List of disabled checks.